Are tickets required for guests?

 Tickets are not required for the graduate studies ceremonies (there will be ample seating).

-How many tickets does each eligible student get for undergraduate commencement?
+How many guest tickets does each degree candidate get for undergraduate commencement?

 How can I get an extra ticket?
 Are they for sale?

 Ask around.
 Students may share unused tickets with whomever they desire (make sure tickets are for the correct ceremony).
 The sale of tickets is NOT condoned – please do not buy or sell them.

 What's a name card?
 What is it used for?